Hyperlite Mountain Gear’s Ultralight Backpack Updates – 2018

 Those are the biggest changes I’ve noticed in this latest generation of Hyperlite Mountain Gear’s Backpacks.
 None of them are huge modifications to the form and function of the packs, just incremental refinements that make them more comfortable and easier to use.
 While innovation is good, I shy away from backpack companies that are always changing the design or look of their backpacks from year to year.
 I take some comfort in knowing that I can probably replace my HMG Southwest 2400, if I ever wear it out, with a backpack that’s nearly identical to the original.
 Change is inevitable, but for the moment, my Southwest 2400 is dialed-in and I like it that way.

-Hyperlite Mountan Gear has provided the author with several backpacks.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Hyperlite Mountan Gear has provided the author with several backpacks.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 - Hyperlite Mountain Gear 2400 Southwest Pack Review